 This document is a strategy for the 11-16 provision at Ripley St Thomas Church of England Academy.
 Further provision and arrangements are made in the sixth form through bursary applications in Years 12 and 13.
-Please contact the sixth form team for more information on this.

-Pupil Premium funding for 2019-20
+Pupil Premium funding for 2020-21